monarch-initiative/dppkb/README.md

 This should be run periodically - it makes a local ChromaDB that will be used for RAG

+Note: this loads a pre-processed version that has the evidence removed; we want to hide this when doing RAG as we want to avoid publication hallucination.

 ### Generate a new entity

 Run this: